sicksubroutine/singleton-base/README.md

 # singleton-base

-A type-safe, thread-safe singleton base class for Python 3.9+.
+A type-friendly, thread-safe singleton base class for Python 3.9+.
 Very simple to use and test-friendly.

 ## Installation